ricostynha1/dafny_laurel_repair/artifact.md

 ## Intro

-This artifact contains:
+This artifact contains the github repository `https://github.com/emugnier/dafny_repair` also available on Zenodo with:
 - the Laurel tool
     - the assertion placeholder algorithm
     - the algorithm for in-context example selection
 - the DafnyGym benchmark
-- scripts to run the paper experiments and generate the figures
+- scripts to run the paper experiments

 We are only going for the Available, Functionnal and maybe reusable badge.
-Our experiments take too much time and ressources to be fully reproduced.
+Our experiments take 3 days to be fully reproduced, therefore we advise to reproduce the graphs using our saved results.

+**We are aware that they are issues with the Docker container, we are working on resolving them.**

 ## Hardware dependencies